Universal Paper Bead Marking Templates

 Yes there are full instructions on how to use them.
 I also plan to make a video demonstrating how they work.

 - Why not just use my pencil to mark my paper?

 It is much faster to use the narrow strips and your cut strips will not have any marks on them which will make for better, cleaner beads!
 Plus you can cut a bunch of strips ahead of time and store them in a box for really quick access.
 Also, your marks will be accurate and consistent!

-If you cut them on the dashed lines, you will get 25.
+If you cut them on the dashed lines, you will get 18.
 Each strip is marked with the widths that the finished strip will be.
 For example, there is a sheet that will make strips that are 5/8" at the wide end and 1/4" at the narrow end.
 The markes are 5/8" and 1/4" apart across the sheet.
-This size will be repeated 8 times across the sheet on each dashed line.
+This size will be repeated as many times as will fit across the sheet on each dashed line.
 That way, if you cut these strips in advance, you will know what size they are meant for if you store them.

 Just put them into the recycle bin.
 It's not a waste if you are using piece of used copy paper that has been saved from the recycle bin and printed already on one side.

 - How can I reduce the amount of waste when I am cutting strips for a sheet of paper?
 Before you use the sheet of universal templates for your project, you can turn your strips into rolls of "tape" by sticking the ends together end to end and rolling up the very long strip into a coil.
 You can secure the end of the roll of "tape" with a small piece of painters tape.
 If you have empty wire spools that are about 1/2" thick, you can roll your "tape" onto the roll for easy storage.
 Click Here for a Full Tutorial and video.